1887

 BSAVA small animal pre-clinical EMS resources

 This resource is intended for veterinary students in the UK and Ireland.
-The following pages, together with the initial self-assessment (see below), final assessment and feedback survey, are free to access - the supporting BSAVA resources provided are available free to BSAVA veterinary student members in the UK and Ireland.
+The following pages, together with the initial self-assessment (see below), final assessment are free to access - the supporting BSAVA resources provided are available free to BSAVA veterinary student members in the UK and Ireland.
 If you are a veterinary student in the UK and Ireland and are not currently a BSAVA member, visit our membership page to sign up; NOTE you must register with our website AND apply for student membership.
 Once you have received our email confirming your membership, log into the BSAVA Library.
 Membership is free and provides access to many resources and benefits.

 Introduction